redhat-cip/software-factory/docs/deploy.rst

 for test deployments.
 Only the SF deployment method for OpenStack is targeted for production.

-This step require that VM images has been built `Build or retrieve SF VM images`_.
+This step requires that VM images have been built `Build or retrieve SF VM images`_.

 The LXC deployment has been only tested on Ubuntu 14.04 LTS.
-We advice to setup an Ubuntu 14.04 VM somewhere either on Openstack or VirtualBox or where you prefer.
-Following the dependencies installation instructions below:
+We advice to setup an Ubuntu 14.04 VM somewhere either on Openstack or VirtualBox or wherever you prefer.
+Install the following dependencies first:

 .. code-block:: bash